patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-24-how-to-rock-flowing-with-git.md

 # Useful tips

-The idea behind this section is to point some important things that I learned in the pass years while reading some great books, such as: [Mastering Git](https://isbnsearch.org/isbn/9781783553754) and [Pro Git(it's free!)](https://git-scm.com/book/en/v2).
+The idea behind this section is to point some important things that I learned in the past years while reading some great books, such as: [Mastering Git](https://isbnsearch.org/isbn/9781783553754) and [Pro Git(it's free!)](https://git-scm.com/book/en/v2).

 ## Tig

 > What's the use of having access to everything, if you can't visualize it.

-Git is really great, but what matters a great tool if the user interface is not as polished as we desire to be. **`Tig`** is one of the greatest tools to be used with Git, is the UI that mostly programmers are missing to visualize and understand what is going on in the git repository.
+Git is really great, but what good is a great tool if the user interface is not as polished as we desire it to be. **`Tig`** is one of the greatest tools to be used with Git, it is the UI that most programmers are missing to visualize and understand what is going on in the git repository.
 If you didn't know about it, install and use it now.

 {% img(url="/assets/how_to_rock/tig-all.png") %}
  tig --all
 {% end %}

-`Tig` also allow a bunch of useful arguments, such as `log`, `show`, `status`, `reflog`, `blame`, `grep`, `refs`, `stash` and others, we are going to talk about some of these later.
+`Tig` also allows a bunch of useful arguments, such as `log`, `show`, `status`, `reflog`, `blame`, `grep`, `refs`, `stash` and others, we are going to talk about some of these later.

 ## Git commit --fixup

 Oh my, you need to fix an old commit on your PR ?
 That's a great use of `fixup`.
-You can create a commit that fixes an old commit with `git commit -a --fixup 00112233`, but who has time to write hashs or copying/pasting it ?
+You can create a commit that fixes an old commit with `git commit -a --fixup 00112233`, but who has time to write hashes or copy/paste them ?

 For that, you can create a helpful git alias such as:
 ```bash